-- 1. By [OP please insert the date within one year after the entry into force of this Directive], Member States shall establish, publish and implement a national strategy on combating environmental criminal offences which as a minimum shall address the following: - (a) the objectives and priorities of national policy in this area of offence; - (b) the roles and responsibilities of all the competent authorities involved in countering this type of offence; - (c) the modes of coordination and cooperation between the competent authorities; - (d) the use of administrative and civil law to address infringements related to the offences within the scope of this Directive; - (e) the resources needed and how specialisation of enforcement professionals will be supported; - (f) the procedures and mechanisms for regular monitoring and evaluation of the results achieved; - (g) assistance of European networks working on matters directly relevant to combating environmental offences and related infringements. - 2.
-Member States shall ensure that the strategy is reviewed and updated at regular intervals no longer than 5 years, on a risk-analysis-based-approach, in order to take account of relevant developments and trends and related threats regarding environmental crime.
+- 1. Member States shall establish and publish a national strategy on combating environmental criminal offences by By [OP please insert the date within one year after the transposition period is over entry into force of this Directive], and take measures to implement such strategy.
+Member States shall establish, publish and implement a national strategy on combating environmental criminal offences.

+which as a minimum shall address the following: - (a) the objectives and priorities of national policy in this area of offence; - (b) the roles and responsibilities of all the competent authorities involved in countering this type of offence; - (c) the modes of coordination and cooperation between the competent authorities; - (d) the use of administrative and civil law to address infringements related to the offences within the scope of this Directive; - (e) the resources needed and how specialisation of enforcement professionals will be supported; - (f) the procedures and mechanisms for regular monitoring and evaluation of the results achieved; - (g) assistance of European networks working on matters directly relevant to combating environmental offences and related infringements. - Member States shall ensure that the strategy is reviewed and updated at regular intervals no longer than 5 years, on a risk-analysis-based-approach, in order to take account of relevant developments and trends and related threats regarding environmental crime.